- The Romany and Traveller Family History Society is dedicated to researching British Romany Gypsy, Traveller and Fairground ancestors.

 - You are invited to take part in the 'Genealogists for Families' project.
 Our motto is, We care about families (past, present and future).
 We believe that our small actions can make a big difference to those who are less fortunate.
 This project was initially a way for me to honour my father's memory by continuing his tradition of 'good deeds'.
 Now others are joining in and thus establishing the tradition in their own families.

 - Some Australian Commonwealth electoral rolls up to 1980 are now on Ancestry, but scroll down and read 'State and Years Presently Included'.
 Years with no asterisk have not been indexed.
-Remember that Queensland has three series of electoral rolls, and the annotated State rolls are much more useful than the Commonwealth rolls on Ancestry.
+Remember that Queensland has four series of electoral rolls, and the annotated State rolls are much more useful than the Commonwealth rolls on Ancestry.

 6 October 2011